MohamadYusuf/WebRx-Site/docs/routing-registration.md

 ## onEnter and onExit callbacks

-There are also optional 'onEnter' and 'onExit' callbacks that get called when a state becomes active and inactive respectively.
+There are also optional <code>onEnter</code> and <code>onExit</code> callbacks that get called when a state becomes active and inactive respectively.

 ```javascript
 wx.router.state({